AkramAbdelrehem/EagleConnect/Docs/ABTEST.md

 Problem Statement-
 It has high disintrest on that page likely due to the way the app looks at the moment.

-Impact: I want users to feel engaged when putting in their sign up information.
+**Impact:** I want users to feel engaged when putting in their sign up information.

-Experiment Setup:
+**Experiment Setup:**
-Audience Allocation: [E.g., "50% of new users will see Version A (1-screen signup), and 50% will see Version B (2-screen signup)."]
+Audience Allocation: 50% of new users will see Version A (1-screen signup), and 50% will see Version B (2-screen signup).

-Firebase Tools Used: [E.g., "Firebase Remote Config to dynamically assign users, Firebase Analytics for event tracking."]
+**Firebase Tools Used:** Firebase Remote Config to dynamically assign users, Firebase Analytics for event tracking.

-Tracking Setup: [What events are tracked, e.g., "Button clicks, form completion, time spent on page."]

-Variations:
+**Tracking Setup:** The time it took to finish their sign up and if they signed up at all.

+**Variations:**
-Variation A - Single Screen Signup/Sign In
+Variation A - A one page, one color background for sign up page.
-[Describe design, show wireframes/mockups]

-[Explain expected behavior]

-Variation B - Two Separate Screens for Signup & Sign In [Describe design, show wireframes/mockups]

-[Explain expected behavior]

-Success Criteria:
+Variation B - Multiple screens, different color background for sign up page.

+**Success Criteria:**

-Primary metric for success: [E.g., "Higher completion rate of signup process."]
+Primary metric for success:

+Higher completion rate of signup process.

+Secondary metrics:

-Secondary metrics: [E.g., "Lower bounce rate, reduced time taken to complete signup."]
+Lower bounce rate, reduced time taken to complete signup.